 Do you know why matcha, dark chocolate, and red wine are considered super healthy?
 This is because they are high in polyphenols.
 Polyphenols are micronutrients that are plant-based powerhouses.
 If you want to increase your levels of antioxidants to combat inflammation, prevent cancer, and get many other health benefits, you’ll want to add more polyphenol-rich foods to your diet.

 Why are polyphenols so essential and how do they work?
 Many benefits of these magic compounds come from their antioxidant and anti-inflammatory properties.
 By reducing the number of free radicals in the body and combating oxidative stress, polyphenols decrease cellular damage that can contribute to a host of chronic conditions.

 The benefits of consuming these micronutrients are impressive.
-Polyphenols have been shown to protect from heart disease, lower inflammation that can provoke health problems such as rheumatoid arthritis and inflammatory bowel disease, prevent the formation of blood clots and regulate blood sugar levels.
+Polyphenols have been shown to protect you from heart disease, lower inflammation that can provoke health problems such as rheumatoid arthritis and inflammatory bowel disease, prevent the formation of blood clots, and regulate blood sugar levels.
 Moreover, polyphenols are found to be helpful in the prevention of cancer and type two diabetes.